We have all been there. Way back when I was a cruising newbie I made mistakes. It’s to be expected.

 This is particularly true if you can get your Disney Gift Cards at a discount, or with some kind of points scheme so you get rewards.

 One of the best ways to buy Disney Gift Cards and save money is in Target.
 They offer a debit card known as the Red Card, which gives you 5% off many purchases, including Disney Gift Cards.

 As the Red Card is not a credit card there are no interest charges.
-It is linked to your bank account – so you use the Red Card and the charges are taken direct from your bank.
+It is linked to your bank account – so you use the Red Card and the charges are taken directly from your bank.

-Therefore with this method you will get 5% off your purchase of Disney GIft Cards.
+Therefore with this method, you will get 5% off your purchase of Disney Gift Cards.